mbzshajib/mbzshajib/README.md

 #### **Digital Financial System**
 Nagad is the second largest digital financial services a venture by the Bangladesh Post Office with a user-base containing more than 50,000,000 users.
 The system is based on Kona Pay Platform.
 This platform has payment options in different channel like Mobile Wallet, USSD, E-Commerce Platform, Third party services.
 It has also many integrations for different service, for instance mobile recharge, bill payment, payment, fund transfer etc.
-I currently I am working as technical team lead of server side development team consist of 11 developers in this project.
-I perform technical analysis of feature design, task and timeline breakdown, development planning, code review, technical feature review, delivery, release and coordination with other teams in this project.
-Additionally I help client and requirement team to design new features.
+- I currently I am working as technical team lead of server side development team consist of 11 developers in this project.
+- I perform technical analysis of feature design, task and timeline breakdown, development planning, code review, technical feature review, delivery, release and coordination with other teams in this project.
+- Additionally I help client and requirement team to design new features.
-I have worked on design and develop of Accounting and Payment module of the system.
-Additionally, I have managedthe production server, resolving critical service issues and handling several critical technical situations.
+- I have worked on design and develop of Accounting and Payment module of the system.
+- Additionally, I have managed the production server
+- Resolving critical service issues and handling several critical technical situations.

 **Technology** Spring, Hibernate, Oracle, Shell Script, Gradle, Point of Sales (POS), Groovy, HA Proxy, Nginx, SmartCard, HCE, POS, ISO 8583, QR Payment, EMV QR, Payment Processor, Accounting System
 **Website**: https://nagad.com.bd